mahmoud/clastic/README.rst

 Middleware can be a very useful way to provide separation of horizontal concerns from the actual application logic.
-Common uses include logging, caching, request serialization/deserialization, performance profiling, and even compression, Including these functions in all endpoints would be bad design, not to mention downright tedious.
+Common uses include logging, caching, request serialization/deserialization, performance profiling, and even compression.
+Including these functions in all endpoint functions would be bad design, not to mention a downright tedious task.

 Clastic's most defining feature may well be its interpretation of middleware.
 As opposed to simple pre- and post- request hooks, Clastic